-This course, conducted almost exclusively in Spanish, is an extension of the 4434 Spanish 4, level 4.
-Considerable outside time and practice are required for students in this course.
-The students often acquire fluency as a result of the practice and experience.
-Students are encouraged to take the AP Exam.
+This course, almost exclusively in Spanish, AP Spanish Language and Culture is equivalent to an intermediate level college course in Spanish.
+Students cultivate their understanding of Spanish language and culture by applying interpersonal, interpretive, and presentational modes of communication in real-life situations as they explore concepts related to family and communities, personal and public identities, beauty and aesthetics, science and technology, contemporary life, and global challenges.

-Prerequisite: Average of 93% in 3424 Spanish 3-Honors or 3433 Spanish 3 and department recommendation

-This course, conducted almost exclusively in Spanish, offers practice in conversation, vocabulary development, and quick grammar review.
+4434 Spanish 4-Honors Grades 11, 12 Level 4-1 Credit Prerequisite: Average of 93% in 3424 Spa nish 3-Honors or 3433 Spa nish 3 and department approval This course, conducted almost exclusively in Spanish, offers practice in conversation, vocabulary development, and quick grammar review.
 Students read a variety of culturally relevant material encompassing numerous genres and thematic units.
 The course aims at developing a facility with the language so that real communication can take place.

-Prerequisite: Average of 93% in 3424 Spanish 3-Honors or 3433 Spanish 3 and department recommendation

-This course covers the same curriculum as Spanish 4-Honors but is taken as dual credit through Thomas More University.
+44435 DC SPANISH 4 Grades 11, 12 Level 5-1 Credit Prerequisite: Average of 93% in 3424 Spa nish 3-Honors or 3433 Spa nish 3 and department approval This course covers the same curriculum as Spanish 4-Honors but is taken as dual credit through Thomas More University.
 Students may earn credit for Spanish 101 and 102 at Thomas More University through this course.
+5445 Independent Study Grade 12 Level 5-1 Credit

+AP SPANISH LITERATURE

+Prerequisite: 4425 AP Spanish Language and department approval

+This course is conducted almost exclusively in Spanish.
+AP Spanish Literature is equivalent to a college level introductory survey course of literature written in Spanish.
+Students continue to develop their interpretive, interpersonal, and presentational skills in Spanish language as well as critical reading and analytical writing as they explore short stories, novels, plays, essays, and poetry from Spain, Latin America, and U.S. Hispanic authors along with other non-required texts.